It's officially here: Contenders to watch and players to track on trade deadline day

 The Zach Britton quandary

 The Orioles should trade Britton, but they aren't going to get the Andrew Miller package for him because he hasn't pitched that well since his return from the DL.
-The Orioles did finally pitch him on back-to-back days Saturday and Sunday -- but for just one out and three pitches Saturday and two outs and 10 pitches Sunday.
+The Orioles did finally pitch him on back-to-back days Saturday and Sunday -- but for just one out (three pitches) Saturday and two outs (10 pitches) Sunday.
 The Orioles, with playoff chances of about 3 percent, according to FanGraphs, aren't going to extract premium value for Britton when teams haven't seen him go at least an inning on consecutive days.

 Still, there's big upside here if Britton can regain his unhittable form of 2016 or even something close to that.
 Both the Dodgers and Astros could be in the mix here as well, as neither team has a dominant lefty in the pen (the Dodgers have Luis Avilan, but he's a LOOGY only with a huge platoon split).